AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md

 A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount\(measured in US dollars per hour\) of resources over a one-year or three-year period.
 After you purchase a savings plan, the hourly bills of your pay-as-you-go instances are covered up to the amount of the plan.

-When you use a savings plan, your pay-as-you-go instances of each instance type have a regular pay-as-you-go unit price and a savings plan unit price.For more information, see the [Discount Details](https://usercenter2-intl.aliyun.com/resource/spn/price) page.
+When you use a savings plan, your pay-as-you-go instances of each instance type have a regular pay-as-you-go unit price and a savings plan unit price.
+For more information, see the [Discount Details](https://usercenter2-intl.aliyun.com/resource/spn/price) page.
 Resource usage within your commitment is billed based on the savings plan unit price.
 Resource usage beyond your commitment is billed at the regular pay-as-you-go unit price.

 For example, assume that Alex has several ecs.g6.xlarge instances in the China \(Shanghai\) region and can use a three-year general-purpose savings plan to obtain the following discounts.